A comprehensive guide to growing leeks, including sun requirements, when to plant, feeding, and when to harvest.

 What pests does Leek get?

-Generally pest free.
-May be affected by Thrips, Slugs and Snails.
+Leeks are generally pest free, however they may be affected by Thrips, Slugs and Snails.

 Diseases